Shopify/polaris/polaris.shopify.com/content/design/typography/using-type.md

       ![An index table showing the inventory of multiple items in several rows](/images/design/typography/typography-using-type-19-formatting-tabular-do@2x.png)

-      Use tabular for numbers that repeat in tables to increase their scannability
+      Use tabular for numbers that repeat in tables to increase their scannability.

     </Do>

     <Do>
       ![Larger currency number in a customer detail page](/images/design/typography/typography-using-type-20-formatting-tabular-currency-do@2x.png)

-      Use tabular numbers for all currency amounts, this makes them easily discernible and visually constant everywhere in the admin.
+      Use tabular numbers for all currency amounts.
+This makes them easily discernible and visually constant everywhere in the admin.

     </Do>